frankstack/AI-PUCP/README.md

 Final mark: **18.33/20** (eq.
 GPA 3.89 / 4.0)

-The authenticity of the diploma can be verified at the university repositorium: https://eros.pucp.edu.pe/certificaciones/
+To verify the authenticity of the diploma file "Diploma_AIPUCP.pdf", please:
+- Go to the university repositorium: https://eros.pucp.edu.pe/certificaciones/
+- Move to the tab "Formación Continua y Eventos Académicos".
+- Introduce the № 2023-410-B-0000013-01.
+Then, introduce the verification code: JF9W1LS5.
+- Finally, click on the blue button "Validar", and download the file.

 **IMPORTANT**